ryanstraits/ryanstraits.github.io/about.md

 ##### Right out of the gate, I have to let you in on a little secret.

-See the trendy glasses I'm wearing in that picture right up there?
+See the trendy glasses I'm wearing in that picture up there?
 Well, here's the deal: they're fake.
-As in, they are doing nothing more for my eyes than if I wasn't wearing them.
+As in, they are doing nothing more for my eyes than if I wasn't wearing them at all.
 Kinda silly, right?
 Friends of mine that I've let in on this secret have never been shy in telling me as much.

 Ok, so why start off an "About" section" with such an odd, revealing factoid about myself?
 Well, because that's kind of what I am hoping the purpose of this blog is going to be.
 As I approach the middle chapters of life, I have come to realize that transparency is one of the most valuable traits we can possess.
 And also, I'm just not nearly as cool as I've previously thought myself to be.